 - Emotional disruption.
 Employees who have taken too much on can be short-tempered, easily frustrated and otherwise difficult to predict.

 Suspected employee burnout should be addressed promptly before it leads to bigger concerns.
 Recognise that fatigue is almost always an indication of systemic weaknesses in the company.
 If your team is suffering from overload, it’s rarely due to any deficiencies on their part.
 It’s most commonly a sign that your growth strategy has failed to take their long-term mental, emotional, and physical health into consideration.
 That’s something that needs to be corrected as soon as you discover it.

 To avoid employee burnout, start by sitting down with those individuals and examine their workload and levels of responsibility.
 In most instances, your most overloaded team members will also be the most capable.
 But that tendency can result in those workers burdened with additional work to the point where their effectiveness is disrupted.

 Examine your growth plan and the strategy you’re using to implement it.
 You may need to reassign some responsibilities to others, hire new members or alter your plan to ease the overload.
 The solution may even be something as simple as providing those employees with more autonomy – especially if your collaborative structure is too time-consuming.
 Sometimes they just need greater empowerment and the freedom to do their jobs without undue interruption or micromanagement.

-Ultimately the best option is to avoid unnecessary excess work altogether.
-It is possible to scale into new international markets without overloading your team and causing employee burnout.
+Ultimately the way to avoid employee burnout is to avoid unnecessary excess work altogether.
+It is possible to scale into new international markets without overloading your team.
 Make sure that your growth plan takes into account their existing workloads and ensure you provide every level of your organisation with the support and resources needed to prevent that overload.
 In the end, this is the best way to facilitate the execution of your global growth strategy, while preserving the health and well-being of your company and each of your employees.